ftchirou/PredicateKit/README.md

 using [key-paths](https://developer.apple.com/documentation/swift/keypath).
 This ensures that the usage of inexistant properties or typos are caught at compile time.
 Additionally, all operations such as comparisons, functions calls, etc. are strongly-typed, making it impossible to write invalid predicates.
 - **an improved developer experience**.
 Enjoy auto-completion and syntax highlighting when writing your predicates.
-In addition, PredicateKit is just a lightweight replacement for `NSPredicate`, no major changes to your codebase is required, no special protocol to conform to, no configuration, etc. Simply `import PredicateKit`, write your predicates and use the functions [`NSManagedObjectContext.fetch(where:)`](#fetching-objects) or [`NSManagedObjectContext.count(where:)`](#counting-objects) to execute them.
+In addition, PredicateKit is just a lightweight replacement for `NSPredicate`, no major change to your codebase is required, no special protocol to conform to, no configuration, etc. Simply `import PredicateKit`, write your predicates and use the functions [`NSManagedObjectContext.fetch(where:)`](#fetching-objects) or [`NSManagedObjectContext.count(where:)`](#counting-objects) to execute them.

 # Installation